Buffalo and Pittsburgh Railroad: Main line

 The Buffalo-Eidenau main line passes through Salamanca, NY, Bradford, PA, Johnsonburg, PA, DuBois, PA, Punxsutawney, PA, and Butler, PA.

 Principal rail yards are located at Butler, Punxsutawney (Riker), and Buffalo, with support yards for local industry at other locations.

 B&P initially used the direct former B&O/BR&P main between Buffalo and Salamanca, but during the 1990s a failing bridge at Springville, New York forced the railroad to detour its trains north of Ashford Junction via the former Rochester & Southern track to Machias Junction, New York, thence north on Conrail's/Norfolk Southern's ex-Pennsylvania Railroad Buffalo Line to Buffalo.
 Buffalo & Pittsburgh now is the sole user of the ex-PRR south of CP-GRAVITY in Buffalo.

-Other lines

 BPRR operates two key secondary lines.
-One runs between Erie and Johnsonburg along the former Allegheny & Eastern Railroad.
-Another is made up of former Pittsburg & Shawmut Railroad tracks, running from the Armstrong Power Plant in Reesedale to Freeport, Pennsylvania.
-The B&P also operates on the Low Grade between DuBois and Driftwood that was formerly used by the Pennsylvania Railroad, then Conrail.
+One runs between Erie and Johnsonburg along the Philadelphia and Erie Railroad main line.
+Another is made up of former Pittsburg & Shawmut Railroad tracks, running from the Armstrong Power Plant in Reesedale, Pennsylvania to Freeport, Pennsylvania.
+The B&P also operates on the Low Grade between Brookville, Pennsylvania and Driftwood that was formerly used by the Pennsylvania Railroad, then Conrail and for a short time, the Pittsburg and Shawmut Railroad.
+For a short time the railroad also operated the former Low Grade between Brookville, PA and Lawsonham, PA, as well as the branch to Sligo, PA.
+However, this portion of the Low Grade was taken out of service in 2004, and the tracks were removed in 2007.
 A portion of the former B&O Northern Subdivision is used to provide access to Petrolia, PA.